sleepyfoxen/nltk_model/readme.md

 # The NLTK Model module

+**Please see nltk.lm for a supported version of the NLTK model code**

 The module in `ntlk.model` was removed in NLTK version 3, however it provides some very helpful code for text analysis.
-Although [there are efforts](https://github.com/nltk/nltk/issues/1342) to resuscitate the module, it is still not present in NLTK version 3.3 -- and [the nltk/model branch](https://github.com/nltk/nltk/tree/model) has not been active in several years.
+Now, however, nltk upstream has a new language model.
+You should use that API instead of this one, unless you really need support for some old code -- as this is less well-maintained.

-As such, I am adapting the model code from [an older version of NLTK](https://github.com/nltk/nltk/tree/2.0.4/).
+I am adapting the model code from [an older version of NLTK](https://github.com/nltk/nltk/tree/2.0.4/).
 Alternatively, one could just install and use NLTK version 2.0.4.
-However, hopefully, the `nltk.model` will return to the upstream.

 This code is (barely) modified so that the imports resolve; there are no substantive changes to the code other than updating for Python 3 and referencing new NLTK method names.
 However, I have also included the LgramModel